Bounteous-Inc/bounteous-aem-commons/README.md

 This is a feature that allows configuration of unlimited DAM folder navigation structures as a set of "views" on top of the single true asset folder structure, catering to different business users and use cases.

+The version hosted here is a demo-level feature for developers only, and is not production ready.

 ### aem-devops-runbook-template
 This is a template to aid in creation of a Dev/Ops Runbook for an AEM platform.
 A runbook following this template has been (unofficially) labeled by Adobe Managed Services as a "model runbook."